-The Federal Open Market Committee (FOMC) raised the target range for its short-term policy rate, the federal funds rate, 0.75 percentage points at its July meeting, and said it remains highly attentive to inflation risks.
+The Federal Open Market Committee (FOMC) raised the target range for the federal funds rate by 0.25 percentage points at its July 26 meeting, bringing it to 5.25 to 5.50 percent.

-The FOMC said it will continue to monitor incoming information to assess the appropriate stance of monetary policy and will be prepared to adjust the stance as appropriate if risks emerge.
-The FOMC will take into account a wide range of information, including readings on public health, labor market conditions, inflation pressures and inflation expectations, and financial and international developments.
+Looking ahead, the FOMC said it will continue to monitor the implications of incoming information and that it would be prepared to adjust the stance of monetary policy as appropriate if risks emerge that could impede the attainment of the Committee’s goals.
+It said the Committee’s assessments will take into account a wide range of information, including readings on labor market conditions, inflation pressures and inflation expectations, and financial and international developments.

 What does this mean for you?
 Let’s rewind.

 You may also be interested in:

 The views expressed here do not necessarily reflect the views of the management of the Federal Reserve Bank of San Francisco or of the Board of Governors of the Federal Reserve System.